TheJacksonLaboratory/diachromatic/docs/count.rst

 GOPHER digest file
 ------------------

-Due to the fact that the counts are determined on the restriction fragment level, the digest file :ref:`rst_digest` needs to be passed to ``Diachromatic count``.
+Due to the fact that the counts are determined on the restriction fragment level, the :ref:`digest file <rstdigest>` needs to be passed to ``Diachromatic count``.
 If the captured viewpoints were designed with GOPHER, this file also includes information about active and inactive restriction fragments.

 BAM file with unique valid pairs
 --------------------------------

 The second required input file contains the unique valid mapped read pairs in BAM format.
-If this file was generated `using Diachromatic with the align subcommand`_, nothing has to be done or taken care of.
+If this file was generated using Diachromatic with the :ref:`align <rstalign>` subcommand, nothing has to be done or taken care of.
 If the BAM file was produced in a different way, make sure that the two reads of any given pair occur consecutively.
 Furthermore, make sure that duplicates were previously removed.

-.. _using Diachromatic with the align subcommand: mapping.html

 Simple and twisted read pairs and counts of directed interaction